cuthbertLab/music21/buildDoc/rst/moduleInterval.rst

 .. function:: getWrittenLowerNote()

     Given two notes, returns the lower note based on diatonic note number.
 Returns the note lower in pitch if the diatonic number is the same, or the first note if pitch is also the same.

-.. function:: generateChromatic()

-    generateChromatic(Note, Note) -> ChromaticInterval Generates a ChromaticInterval from the two given notes.

 .. function:: getAbsoluteHigherNote()